cure53/DOMPurify/README.md

 ## Security Mailing List

-We maintain a mailing list that notifies whenever a security-critical release of DOMPurify was published.
+We maintain a mailing list that notifies whenever a **security-critical** release of DOMPurify was published.
 This means, if someone found a bypass and we fixed it with a release (which always happens when a bypass was found) a mail will go out to that list.
-This usually happens within minutes or few hours after learning about a bypass.
+This usually happens within minutes or a few hours after learning about a bypass.
 The list can be subscribed to here:

 [https://lists.ruhr-uni-bochum.de/mailman/listinfo/dompurify-security](https://lists.ruhr-uni-bochum.de/mailman/listinfo/dompurify-security)